-Our press office is happy to assist with media enquiries about our research into arthritis, and can provide information, case studies and experts on request for national and regional media.
+Our media team is happy to assist with media enquiries about our research into arthritis.
+We can provide:

 A maximum of 200 results have been returned